 Following the review of evaluation materials by the Area Chair, a conference is scheduled to include the Faculty member, department chair and Area Chair.
 The conference focuses on five topics:

 - the accumulated analyses of the Faculty member’s strengths and weaknesses;

 - the Faculty member’s response to these analyses;

 - clarification and codification of the responsibilities required by the position which the Faculty member holds, from the points of view of the Area Chair, department chair, and Faculty member;

-- the examination of specific proposals a) to enable the Faculty member to enhance his or her strengths and to minimize weaknesses, b) to enable the Faculty member to better fulfill the responsibilities of her or his position, and c) to enable the Faculty member to better fulfill the shifting responsibilities of his or her position according to any developmental changes envisioned for the department or area.
+- the examination of specific proposals a) to enable the Faculty member to enhance strengths and minimize weaknesses, b) to enable the Faculty member to better fulfill the faculty member's responsibilities and c) to enable the Faculty member to better fulfill the shifting responsibilities in the position according to any developmental changes envisioned for the department or area.

 Following the conference, the Area Chair prepares a letter based on the material provided by the Faculty member, the department letter, classroom visits, evaluation conference, and other pertinent evidence.
 The Area Chair letter and the department chair letter becomes a part of the official evaluation notebook.
 A copy of the Area Chair letter is provided to the Faculty member at least two weeks prior to consideration by the Committee on Faculty.
 The Faculty member may choose to respond in writing to the departmental letter, evaluation conference, and/or Area Chair letter.

 At the end of the evaluation process, then, the following documents are included in the Faculty member’s folder: